Analytics dashboards

 If a dashboard panel displays an error message:

-• Make sure your Cube query and visualization configurations are set up correctly.
+• Make sure your visualization configuration is set up correctly.